stardog-union/stardog-examples/readme.md

 ## Generating Documentation

 The Stardog [documentation](http://docs.stardog.com) and its [javadocs](http://docs.stardog.com/java/snarl) are a good place to start.
-But some examples in this repository in this repository are annotated using Markdown; they can be processed by
+But some examples in this repository are annotated using Markdown; they can be processed by [Docco](http://jashkenas.github.io/docco/).
-[Docco](http://jashkenas.github.io/docco/).

 If you don't have Docco installed, it's pretty easy to get started: